eventhorizontelescope/2022-D02-02/smili/README.md

 **Brief Description:**

-The pipeline reconstructs an image from a specified uvfits file simultaneously released in the EHT website (data release ID: [2022-D02-01](https://eventhorizontelescope.org/for-astronomers/data)) using a python-interfaced imaging package SMILI (Akiyama et al. 2017a,b) version 0.2.0 (Moriyama et al. 2022).
+The pipeline reconstructs an image from a specified uvfits file, which was released simultaneously with this pipeline on the EHT website (data release ID: [2022-D02-01](https://eventhorizontelescope.org/for-astronomers/data)) using a python-interfaced imaging package SMILI (Akiyama et al. 2017a,b) version 0.2.0 (Moriyama et al. 2022).

-This script assumes to load calibrated data sets at Stokes I (see Sgr A* Paper II).
-As described in Sgr A* Paper III Section 6.2.3, the SMILI pipeline also uses the eht-imaging library (Chael et al. 2016, 2018) version 1.1.0 (Chael et al. 2019) solely for pre-imaging calibrations including time averaging, LMT calibration to use the input visibility data sets consistent with the eht-imaging imaging pipeline.
-The script has been tested in Python 2.7 installed with Anaconda on Ubuntu 18.04 LTS and MacOS 10.13 & 10.14 (with macport or homebrew).
+This script is designed to load calibrated data sets at Stokes I (see Sgr A* Paper II).
+As detailed in Sgr A* Paper III Appendix D.3, the SMILI pipeline utilizes the eht-imaging library (Chael et al. 2016, 2018) version 1.2.3 (Chael et al. 2019) solely for pre-imaging calibrations including time averaging, LMT calibration to use the input visibility data sets consistent with the eht-imaging imaging pipeline.
+The script has been tested in Python 3 installed with Anaconda on  Ubuntu 18.04 LTS and MacOS 10.13 & 10.14, using either macport or homebrew.

 The pipeline will output three files.